blueridger/MeetingAttendanceDiscordBot/README.md

 ```
 **Required Parameter:**
 - `--duration 60` is for choosing how many **minutes** the bot should watch for participants.
 Any integer between 1 and 120 is accepted.
+  - While the meeting is being watched by the bot, the original command-user can edit the duration by simply editing the parameter in the original command that they sent.

 **Optional Parameters:**
 - `--channel voice-channel-name` is for selecting which voice channel to watch.
 A partial name will be matched to the first channel that matches.
 Defaults to the one you are already in.